9-1-1 is an easy formula for a delicious fat-free, gluten-free vegan gravy that you can make in about 15 minutes using only 5 ingredients.

 Instead, I make a gravy that’s so ridiculously easy that I wasn’t going to write about it here.
+After all, I already have a mushroom gravy that is very popular, though a little more time-consuming to make.
 But then I posted the following photo of my breakfast on my Instagram account, and a couple of people wanted the recipe:

 - 2 1/4 cups vegetable broth or a combination of broth and non-dairy milk